 The Resounding Bell explores how we might amplify otherwise unheard stories from the past that are in danger of being left silent for generations to come.
 With our lives dominated by digital communication, the intersecting episodes reflect on how we can come together from different generations to share stories, ask questions and listen in order to understand the past and move forward into the future.

 The council, an intergenerational collective of seven women, met to explore and share stories of care, community, migration, technology and war; to ask questions of the past and to propose questions for the future.
 At the Fire Station, the group of young women responded to these narratives, in sessions which took on a rhythm of call and response.
 Broadcast online and in the Fire Station Studio, Pilgrim’s episodes ultimately prompt us to reconsider how we might resonate our past and futures within the urgency of the present.

-A final episode, As Close to the Future As Possible, will be live broadcast from the Old Waiting Room at Peckham Rye Station on Sunday 21 October.
+The final episode, As Close to the Future As Possible, was live broadcast from the Old Waiting Room at Peckham Rye Station on Sunday 21 October.

 The Resounding Bell was commissioned through the South London Gallery’s critical heritage programme, Evidence of Us.